 Stage 5: Moderately Severe Cognitive Decline

 Stage five is typically considered middle-stage dementia.
-It represents a substantial decrease in functioning compared to previous steps on the FAST scale.
-Individuals often require help with basic self-care tasks such as bathing, eating, and grooming.
+It represents a substantial decrease in functioning compared to early stages in the FAST scale for dementia.
+Individuals often require assistance with basic self-care tasks such as bathing, eating, and grooming.
 Many display intense confusion when confronted with new stimuli or environments outside the home.

 Stage 6: Severe Alzheimer’s

 In the sixth stage of Alzheimer’s, memory becomes increasingly impaired, making it impossible for the individual to recognize family or recall personal information.
-Symptoms increase rapidly, including:
+Symptoms increase rapidly:

 - Hallucinations